M-Elsayed9/Java-Introduction/HW.6/README.md

 Instructions for running the program:

--download the source files "DaysInMonth.java" which contains the main method & "Month.java" which contains the Month class and the MonthDys sub-class into one folder -run the program using javac DaysInMonth.java && java DaysInMonth -Enter the month and the year as prompted on the screen -the output will be generated on the screen
+-download the source file "DaysInMonth.java"
+-run the program using javac DaysInMonth.java && java DaysInMonth -Enter the month and the year as prompted on the screen -the output will be generated on the screen

+for more info refer to the log folder

 Homework 6